monoclonalAb/static_website/src/blog/001_group_theory/group_theory.md

 where the goal is to order the tiles into numberical order.
 Whilst it is definitely possible to trivialise the puzzle by splitting the puzzle into sub-problems, how would you determine if any provided configuration of the fifteen puzzle is solvable or not?
-We will start by attempting a simpler problem to this posed by [Sam Loyd](https://en.wikipedia.org/wiki/Sam_Loyd), where he posed a wager for $1000 to anyone that could provide a solution to the fifteen puzzle with the position of 14 and 15 interchanged.
+We will start by attempting a simpler problem from [Sam Loyd](https://en.wikipedia.org/wiki/Sam_Loyd), where he posed a wager for $1000 to anyone that could provide a solution to the fifteen puzzle with the position of 14 and 15 interchanged.

 Similar to the Rubik's Cube, we can follow similar steps to show that all possible configurations of the fifteen puzzle can be arranged into a group